open-contracting/infrastructure/docs/guidance/identifiers.md

 Project identifiers in OC4IDS should be globally unique; this means that, across the data of all OC4IDS publishers, each project identifier refers to exactly one infrastructure project.

-Where local project identifiers are available in existing systems or data, these should be re-used to create a globally unique project identifier for use in OC4IDS; otherwise, where local project identifiers are not available, publishers may assign local identifiers to projects in the systems used to generate OC4IDS data.
+If local project identifiers are available in existing systems or data, these should be re-used to create globally unique project identifiers for use in OC4IDS; otherwise, if local project identifiers are not available, publishers may assign local identifiers to projects in the systems used to generate OC4IDS data.

 To make local project identifiers globally unique for use in OC4IDS, the OC4IDS Helpdesk assigns a project identifier prefix that publishers must add to local project identifiers, using the following identifier structure: `[project identifier prefix]-[local project identifier]`.